An entropy penalized approach for stochastic control problems. Complete version: Alternating minimization procedure

-\end{prooff} We conclude the section by stating a lemma which is a reformulation in our setting of Proposition 3.9 in \cite{EntropyWeighted}.
-This allows us to estimate the drift $\beta_k$ in the algorithm via a conditional derivative. \begin{lemma} Assume Hypothesis \ref{hyp:coefDiffusion}.
+We conclude the section by stating a lemma which is a reformulation in our setting of Proposition 3.9 in \cite{EntropyWeighted}.
+This allows us to estimate the drift $\beta^k$ in the algorithm via a conditional derivative. \begin{lemma} Assume Hypothesis \ref{hyp:coefDiffusion} and that a probability $\P_0$ verifies Hypothesis \ref{hyp:initialPoint}.
+Consider the sequence constructed after Remark \ref{rmk:fBeta}.
 For almost all $0 \le t < T$, it holds that